 - The Australian Taxation Office has special powers over financial institutions and accountants

-Can a Confidentiality Agreement be cancelled?
+Can a confidentiality arrangement be cancelled?

-Can a Confidentiality Agreement be assigned?
+Can confidentiality obligations be assigned?

-Generally, the party that received the confidential information will not be able to assign its obligations.
+Generally, the party that received the confidential information will not be able to transfer or assign its obligations.
 It has already received the confidential information and cannot “un-see” it.
 Therefore, the confidentiality obligations are likely to continue, even if the party that disclosed the information agrees that the information can subsequently be provided to another party.

 What happens if a Confidentiality Agreement is broken?